 Meanwhile, if you’re living off withdrawals from a 401(k) or IRA, planning is even more complicated.
 How much can be withdrawn each year without depleting assets needed to cover two lifetimes, especially if one spouse is several years younger?
 There’s a chance both spouses could live to ripe old ages—and that possibility means you need to be extra cautious in drawing down savings in the early retirement years.

 Richard Quinn blogs at QuinnsCommentary.com.
 Before retiring in 2010, Dick was a compensation and benefits executive.
-His previous blogs include Age-Old Myths, Wait, There’s More and For Your Own Good.
+His previous articles include Age-Old Myths, Wait, There’s More and For Your Own Good.
 Follow Dick on Twitter @QuinnsComments.